 Inclusive Dates: 01/01/10 – Current

-Background — Research applications for new-generation suborbital vehicles include, but are not limited to, microgravity sciences, space life sciences, Earth and space sciences, land use, education and public outreach (EPO), technology development and demonstration/space systems development, and demonstrations (including TRL raising).
-The primary research advantages of these vehicles include better launch affordability compared to conventional sounding rockets, capability for human operator presence, better experiment affordability, more frequent access to the space environment, gentler ascent and entry compared to sounding rockets, extended periods of turbulence-free microgravity, and increased time in the 250,000 to 400,000 ft (80 to 120 km) region of the atmosphere (the "Ignorosphere").
+Background — Research applications for new-generation suborbital vehicles include but are not limited to: microgravity sciences, space life sciences, Earth and space sciences, land use, education and public outreach (EPO), technology development and demonstration/space systems development and demonstrations (including TRL raising).
+The primary research advantages of these vehicles include: more frequent access to the space environment, lower launch cost compared to conventional sounding rockets, capability for human operator presence, better experiment affordability, gentler ascent and entry compared to sounding rockets, extended periods of turbulence-free microgravity, and increased time in the 250,000 to 400,000-ft (80 to 120 km) region of the atmosphere (the "Ignorosphere").

 Approach — SwRI's long-term business interests in these vehicles are:

 Therefore the overarching objective for this project is to put SwRI in the lead of the burgeoning suborbital research field using next-generation, manned vehicles by becoming one of the first, and quite possibly the first, organization to fly payloads with research payload specialists on these vehicles.
-This will open up to SwRI a series of new business opportunities including new funded research projects, new hardware development projects, ground and flight system task order contracts associated with next-generation suborbital work, and the provision of payload specialists for next-generation suborbital work.
+This will open up SwRI to a series of new business opportunities including new funded-research projects, new hardware-development projects, ground- and flight-system task order contracts associated with next-generation suborbital work, and providing payload specialists for next-generation suborbital work.

-Made technical presentations on the SwRI Suborbital Program and SwRI's three suborbital experiments at the Next-Generation Suborbital Researchers Conference (Orlando, FL).
+- Oral presentations on the SwRI Suborbital Program and SwRI's three suborbital experiments at the Next-Generation Suborbital Researchers Conference (Palo Alto, Calif.).

 - Invited oral presentation on the SwRI Suborbital Program at Spacefest IV (Tucson, Ariz.).